Breaded Chicken With Asparagus

 - To the same skillet, add a tbsp. of water and 1 tsp. of canola oil.
 Place asparagus into the skillet and cook over medium heat until tender.

-- To serve, arrange asparagus on a plate with the chicken and rice.
+- To serve, arrange asparagus on a plate with the chicken.
 Use lemon wedges to squeeze fresh lemon juice on asparagus and chicken, if desired.

 This recipe has important nutrients for mom and baby, including: